“Our Voices Together Can’t Be Silenced”

 The Court defined the idea of fighting words in Chaplinsky v.
 New Hampshire (1942) as words that “by their very utterance inflict injury or tend to incite an immediate breach of peace.”
 Civil libertarians worried about fighting words as a Constitutional principle, largely because it was so vague—there is no list of words and phrases that fall under it.
 For instance, in the Chaplinsky case, one man started a fight after he was called “a damned Fascist” and “a goddamned racketeer!”—phrases which seem quaint today.
 As a result, the Court backed away from fighting words as legitimate grounds for restricting speech.

 Many people argue that the First Amendment shouldn’t protect hate speech.
 The American Library Association says that hate speech doesn’t have a formal legal definition, but that it refers to “any form of expression through which speakers intend to vilify, humiliate, or incite hatred against a group or a class of persons.”
 (4) Hate speech is disgusting because no one wants to hear people say things that are racist, sexist, anti-Semitic, and otherwise bigoted, but such utterances in a public forum are protected by the First Amendment if they are intended to make a political point.
-For example, most college campuses have student codes of conduct that discourage hate speech, but most of these restrictions cannot be enforced unless they are targeted at specific people and used to harass or threaten them.
+For example, most college campuses have student codes of conduct that discourage hate speech, but most of these restrictions cannot be enforced unless the words in question are targeted at specific people and used to harass or threaten them.
 A college campus is a public forum—much like a public street, a public square in front of city hall, or even a county cemetery—in which really distasteful things can be injected into the marketplace of political ideas.
 Hate speech cases are gut wrenching.
 For example, in Snyder v Phelps (2011), the Court ruled in favor of Westboro Baptist Church, whose members picketed funerals of U.S. servicemen and women, carrying signs that said, “You’re Going to Hell,” “Fag Troops,” and “Semper fi Fags.”

 Libel—written defamation of another person, especially of public figures—is not protected by the First Amendment either, but the Court has set high standards for victims to win libel cases.
 In The New York Times v.
-Sullivan (1964), the Court announced guidelines that the public figure needs to establish in court if s/he is to win a libel case.
+Sullivan (1964), the Court announced guidelines that the public figure needs to establish in court if they are to win a libel case.
 In that case, the New York Times was sued in an Alabama court by a police commissioner named Sullivan, who claimed that an advertisement taken out by the Committee to Defend Martin Luther King had libeled him by implication.
 The Supreme Court ruled in favor of the New York Times and said in what is known as the Sullivan Test that the victim must show: 1) that the information printed about them was false, 2) that the publisher either knew it was false or the statements “were made with a reckless disregard for the truth,” 3) the information was written due to malice, and 4) publication of the inflammation damaged the victim.
 The Court set the standard high in order to avoid public officials being able to escape public criticism by threatening lawsuits against newspapers and magazines.
 Later, in Hustler Magazine v.
 Jerry Falwell (1988), the Court held that the allegedly libelous statement had to be a statement of fact, and not a joke.
 Hustler Magazine had run a cartoon ad spoof indicating that Jerry Falwell’s first sexual experience was with his mother in an outhouse.
 Rather than pay Falwell damages for the false, malicious cartoon, Hustler publisher Larry Flynt took the case to the Supreme Court and won.
 This decision protected magazines, websites, and comedy shows that poke fun at public figures.

 Obscenity is not protected by the First Amendment, but the Court has set the bar fairly high for defining obscenity.
 In the not too distant past, officials could arbitrarily ban various published materials that they personally deemed inappropriate.
 In the post-World War II period, the courts stepped in to provide more rigorous definitions—although they are still open to considerable debate.
 In Miller v.
 California (1973) the Court articulated a set of criteria by which lower courts could determine whether something was officially obscene.
 Popularly known as the Miller Test, these standards have been incorporated into federal and state statutes.
-A work—e.g., a novel, magazine, video, play, or statue may be declared obscene if it passes all three of the following:
+A work—e.g., a novel, magazine, video, play, or statue—may be declared obscene if it passes all three of the following:

 - The average person, applying contemporary community standards, would find that the work, taken as a whole, appeals to a prurient interest in sex.